OpenFn/assistant-analytics/README.md

 Potentially a quite interesting one that shows how the average response time varies by adaptor used.
 Response time is calculated by averaging the difference between input_at and processing_completed_at for all the prompts in a session (ignoring any that are missing one or both of those values, which is a lot), and then averaging that to give the mean response time for each session.
 Then this script looks at *anthropic_api_session_parsed_analysis.csv* to see which sessions contain both data in the mean_response_time and adaptors_mentioned_in_user_prompt_specifically columns, and produces a bar graph that shows the mean average mean_response_time for each adaptor with interquartile range error bars.
 I.e it first takes the mean response time within a session, and then takes a mean again between sessions.
 Outputs *response_time_v_adaptor_viz.png*

 #### session-length-v-adaptor-viz.py
 This is probably less useful, it shows how the length of a chat session varies by the adaptor used.
 The length of a session is calculated as the difference between the earliest input_at and the latest processing_completed_at time data within each session.
-Outputs *session-length-v-adaptor-viz.png*
+Input is *anthropic_api_session_parsed_analysis.csv* and output is *session-length-v-adaptor-viz.png*